Thomas Paine: Death

 On the morning of June 8, 1809, Paine died, aged 72, at 59 Grove Street in Greenwich Village, New York City.
 Although the original building no longer exists, the present building has a plaque noting that Paine died at this location.

 After his death, Paine's body was brought to New Rochelle, but the Quakers would not allow it to be buried in their graveyard as per his last will, so his remains were buried under a walnut tree on his farm.
 In 1819, English agrarian radical journalist William Cobbett, who in 1793 had published a hostile continuation of Francis Oldys (George Chalmer)'s The Life of Thomas Paine, dug up his bones and transported them back to England with the intention to give Paine a heroic reburial on his native soil, but this never came to pass.
-The bones were still among Cobbett's effects when he died over fifteen years later, but were later lost.
+The bones were still among Cobbett's effects when he died over fifteen years later but were later lost.
 There is no confirmed story about what happened to them after that, although various people have claimed throughout the years to own parts of Paine's remains, such as his skull and right hand.

-At the time of his death, most American newspapers reprinted the obituary notice from the New York Evening Post that was in turn quoting from The American Citizen, which read in part: "He had lived long, did some good, and much harm".
+At the time of his death, most American newspapers reprinted Paine's obituary notice from the New York Evening Post that was in turn quoting from The American Citizen, which read in part: "He had lived long, did some good, and much harm".
 Only six mourners came to his funeral, two of whom were black, most likely freedmen.
 Months later appeared a hostile biography by James Cheetham, who had admired him since the latter's days as a young radical in Manchester, and who had been friends with Paine for a short time before the two fell out.
 Many years later the writer and orator Robert G. Ingersoll wrote:

-Ideas
+Ideas and views

 Biographer Eric Foner identifies a utopian thread in Paine's thought, writing: "Through this new language he communicated a new vision – a utopian image of an egalitarian, republican society".

 Paine's utopianism combined civic republicanism, belief in the inevitability of scientific and social progress and commitment to free markets and liberty generally.
 The multiple sources of Paine's political theory all pointed to a society based on the common good and individualism.
 Paine expressed a redemptive futurism or political messianism.
 Writing that his generation "would appear to the future as the Adam of a new world", Paine exemplified British utopianism.

 Later, his encounters with the Indigenous peoples of the Americas made a deep impression.
 The ability of the Iroquois to live in harmony with nature while achieving a democratic decision-making process helped him refine his thinking on how to organize society.